Level 5 Learning and Skills Teacher Apprenticeship

 Why should I choose the course?

-You should choose to study the Learning and Skills Teacher apprenticeship if you're looking to grow your career, explore your interests, or achieve personal goals in teaching.
+You should choose this apprenticeship if you want to grow your career, explore your interests, or achieve personal goals in teaching.

-As part of the course, you’ll develop essential knowledge, skills, and behaviours across nine key areas, including:
+As part of this part-time teaching course, you will develop essential knowledge, skills, and behaviours, including:

-• Inspiring a love for learning while setting high expectations for students and supporting their personal growth
+- Inspiring a love for learning and supporting student development

-The apprenticeship also includes the Level 5 Diploma in Teaching (FE & Skills) - a nationally recognised teaching qualification.
+The apprenticeship also includes the Level 5 Diploma in Teaching (FE & Skills) - a nationally recognised level 5 teaching qualification and a key step within teaching courses in the FE sector.

 What will I learn?